viercc/kitchen-sink-hs/dominance.md

     * There is a freedom of choice among:
       * `instance C T1 T2 T3` is not orphan ⇔ dom(A,T1,T3)
       * `instance C T1 T2 T3` is not orphan ⇔ dom(A,T3,T1)

+# Issues not yet adressed

+* How does this fix compares to other proposed fixes?
+  * `{-# Refine #-}` pragma
+    * I'm not sure this is well studied
+  * @ekmett's blanket warning
+    * How that generalizes to MTPCs?
+* Isn't this overengineering?
+* Is the speculated implementation for FunDeps correct?
+* There have to be some arbitrary choice if this is to be implemented.
+  * Which dom(-,-) is chosen?
+  * How arguments of a MTPC are ordered?
+    * Should there be a canonical order, or make it customizable?